 As user experiences continue to evolve, the allure of minimalism remains a constant.
 To help your visitors find exactly what they’re looking for in the shortest amount of time, minimize the number of options.

-Keep your website goal-oriented.
-You want visitors to be intrigued by your homepage and captivated by your content.
 If composed effectively, they’ll naturally want to learn more about your amazing business and services.
 Perhaps they’ll even feel compelled to reach out for a free consultation or opt in for updates about that brand new online course you’re launching.

 Every webpage has one main goal: to help visitors navigate their way toward becoming engaged leads and, ultimately, delighted customers.
 To do this, craft clear calls-to-action (CTAs) and place them in prime locations on your website so you’re accompanying your visitors every step of the way.

-4. Familiar Site Layouts
+4. Use Familiar Site Layouts

 Predictable layouts follow the principle of least effort, or Zipf’s law, which states that humans seek to exert “the least amount of effort” to complete any given action.